Silver Eco-Church Awarded!

-During 2023 we hope to encourage everybody by sharing an ECO tip each month.
-Our February tip is to SAVE TREES.
-More details can be found in our magazine SPIRE.
+During 2023 we encouraged everybody by sharing an ECO tip each month.
+Our February tip was to SAVE TREES.

 In October we participated in the zoom conference 'Feeding Britain' organised by the York Diocese 'Rural Life and Faith' group featuring key note speaker Emeritus Professor Tim Lang.